doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

 @Document
 ---------

-Required annotation to mark a PHP class as a document, whose peristence will be managed by ODM.
+Required annotation to mark a PHP class as a document, whose persistence will be managed by ODM.

 Optional attributes: